CharlesTheFool/the-infinity-agency-paradox/content/entries/solanum_guidance_dialogue.md

 The '???' markers in your ship's log are invitations, not obligations.
 Unanswered questions become opportunities rather than requirements.
 Unexplored areas remain choices, not mandates.

 The game respects your priorities.
 Want to chase the quantum mysteries?
 Valid.
 Want to understand the time loop first?
 Also valid.
 Want to explore Dark Bramble before anything else?
-Dangerous, but valid!
+Dangerous, but valid!"

-Extra Credits' pacing framework usually requires authored control over content timing.
-Our system inverts this: pacing is explorer-controlled.
-Speedrunners complete in 6 minutes.
-Methodical investigators take 40+ hours."

 ---